This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Winter camping in Arizona can be cheap and beautiful.

 The Southwest is a land of winter extremes.
 Arizona is one of the best examples.
 Flagstaff in the North can be snowy and cold in winter.
 But Tucson in the South is often warm and welcoming at the same time.
 Snowbirds flock to Arizona because the Grand Canyon State has some of the best options for snowbird RV destinations.
 Enjoy free camping on BLM land.
-Hook up and live large along the golf course at a 55+ Mesa RV resort.
+Hook up and live large along the golf course at a 55+ Phoenix RV resort with tons of amenities.
 Or stay somewhere in-between at an offbeat snowbird gathering spot near the Mexican border.
 Winter snowbirding in Arizona is among the most affordable and beautiful anywhere.

 California